cloudinary-devs/web-listener-blueprint-aws/README.md

     rm -rf python/*
     zip -j9 index.zip index.py
 Upload all ZIP files to your source bucket as specified in the [Installing](#installing) section, step #1.

+## Files in distribution
+* CloudinarySDK.zip - The Cloudinary Python SDK packaged as an AWS Lambda Layer
+* cldListenerUtils.py - A wrapper of the Cloudinary SDK and AWS SDK for abstraction and simplification of the web listener code
+* cldListenerUtils.zip - The above wrapper packaged as an AWS Lambda Layer
+* index.py - the blueprint sample code
+* index.zip - the above sample code packaged as an AWS Lambda code
+* testEvent.json - This is a test event to associate with the web listener Lambda, to allow unit testing
+* serverless.yml - the cloudformation template